johandahlberg/arteria-incubation/README.md

  - Sensors pick up events from the environment, e.g. looks for a file to appear on a file system, or polls a web-service for new information
  - Rules parse events from sensors and decide if an action or a workflow should be fired or not based on the information they recive

-The components provided by Arteria pack have to proposes:
+The components provided by Arteria pack have two purposes:

 - To be a point of collaboration for the Arteria community where StackStorm components which have a re-use potential can be deposited